Rome pasta dishes to try while in Rome, best Rome restaurants for each and easy to follow recipes to replicate them at home

 Pecorino is commonly used especially as a grating cheese and it is in origin a poor ingredient with roots in the kitchens of the shepherds of Lazio now loved by foodies worldwide.

-If you cannot get hold of pecorino, you can sometimes replace it with parmesan instead.
 However, both the taste and the consistency of the sauce will be affected, especially in cacio e pepe (see below), so this substitution is only recommended if you have no other choice

 Guanciale – Guanciale is meat, specifically the cheek/ jaw of the pig.